itay-cyber/Nerde/README.md

 install python <b>3.8</b> from https://www.python.org

+1. Install main.py on your machine (save the file on )

-1. open Command Prompt (or terminal on linux)
+2. open Command Prompt (or terminal on linux)

-2. install sympy with PIP - `pip install sympy`
+3. install sympy with PIP - `pip install sympy`

-3. run the program - `python main.py`
+4. run the program - `python main.py`

 #### Commmands: